 Hydrophilicity occurs when a water drop forms with a small contact angle and wetting is nearly complete; surface energy is very high.
 If the water contact angle approaches 0°, the material is said to be superhydrophilic.
-Strictly speaking a hydrophilic surface is one that attracts water (hydro = water).
+Strictly speaking a hydrophilic surface is one that attracts water (hydro = water, philic = likes).
 When referring to other liquids, other descriptors (such as omniphobic may be more suitable.

 Hyperhydrophobicity and its converse, hyperhydrophilicity, are both terms used by Dr. Carel van Oss in an attempt to describe what most surface scientist refer to as superhydrophobicity and superhydrophilicity respectively.
 The argument is that Latin and Greek roots cannot be combined to form a new word.
 Since hydro is a Greek root, the correct prefix to connote an extreme condition should be hyper a Greek root, not super a Latin root.

 Interfacial Tension is the surface free energy between two immiscible liquid phases (e.g. oil and water).
 It is similar to surface tension except that the external phase is a liquid rather than a gas.
-An emulsifier is often used to lower the surface free energy thus allowing the disparate liquids to mix.
+An emulsifier may be used to lower the surface free energy thus allowing the disparate liquids to mix.

 Lipophilicity refers to an affinity for fats, lipids, and nonpolar solvents such as hexane.
 Such a surface is lipophilic.